Hou-Rui/ayu-vim/README.md

+This is my modified version of ayu-vim.
+A new color version, "minimal" is added, which is identical to "mirage" except that the minimal version does not apply background color (so that the background color of terminal is displayed).

 🌟🌟🌟 **Looking for a maintainer.** 🌟🌟🌟 This project needs your care and knowledge of VIM.
 Open an issue if you want to take that role.